Charging System Upgrade

 Out with the Old

-Much of the wiring under the hood is no longer needed.
+Once we had tested that the new charger worked, much of the wiring under the hood was no longer needed.
 We removed the two wires feeding the battery separator and the battery separator itself.

 While we were messing about with the wiring under the couch, we decided to go ahead and replace the Charge Line Disconnect switch as well.